 Go with what works for you.
 What’s most important is that you’re comfortable enough to fit journal writing into your regular routine.

 Journal writing can support your progress in therapy

 While journal writing can support you in knowing your emotions, rather than burying them, a therapist can function as a container to hold the experience with you.

-If you’ve been harboring shame, fear, and pain, this is likely impacting your physical and emotional health, no matter how much you’ve tried to stuff them down.
+If you’ve been harboring shame, fear, and pain, it’s likely impacting your physical and emotional health, no matter how much you’ve tried to stuff them down, lock them up and throw away the key.
 Secrets have a way of creating a life of their own, and you remove their power when you share them.
 First with yourself through your journaling.
 And when you’re comfortable, also with your online therapist.

 Kate Dubé is a Licensed Clinical Social Worker (LCSW) and mental health writer trained at UC Berkeley and UCSF.
 She specializes in creating a therapeutic space to work through daily stressors, anxiety, depression, trauma, relationship issues and life transitions, including parenthood.
 Kate incorporates her clinical expertise to create well-researched, accessible content on topics ranging from the individual to the systemic.
 When you-or a loved one-is struggling with a mental health issue, you can rely on her for evidence-based, empathetic, and useful information.Read more